 What does Christ’s power in your life look like?
 The work of faith, the labor of love, and the steadfastness of hope.
 Hope.
 Faith.
 Love.
 These three graces together declare to our hearts and to the world the power of Christ’s indwelling life.
 Without these we are powerless.
 But with these…we can face anything.

-Steadfastness of hope in our Lord Jesus Christ – Hope is power.
-Paul is referring to our hope in the return of Christ.
-We “wait for the Son from Heaven who will deliver us from the wrath to come” (1:10).
+Steadfastness of hope in our Lord Jesus Christ – Paul is referring to our hope in the return of Christ.
 The return of Christ for us is the only hope in this life that can actually sustain us.
-It is the only hope that can empower our work of faith and labor of love.
+It is the only hope that can empower us.
 All other short lived hopes will eventually fizzle out.
 They will come and go, or never come at all.
 Our hearts need a permanent hope.
 A resurrection hope.
 And in Christ that hope is ours.

 Work of faith – Hope produces faith.
 We trust in the hope that is ours in Christ, placing our deepest faith in our union with Christ and his salvation.
-This faith then empowers us toward the work (singular) that is the result of such faith.
-The work of worship.
+This faith then empowers us toward the work of worship.
 The work of “turning to God from idols to serve the living and true God” (1:9).
 The ongoing grace empowered work of constantly reorienting our hearts around God.

 Labor of love – Hope produces faith and faith produces love.
 Love for one another.
 And love labors.
 It toils.
 It rolls up its sleeves, gets down in the dirt, and with blood, sweat, and tears, works to help others.